loganjat/-folio/_portfolio/3_project.markdown

 Method

-Through user testing, lab moderated testing or unmoderated via online tools, I provided timely research insights with behavioral evidence from user participants in the form of video, audio or images.
+Through user testing, lab moderated testing or unmoderated testing via online tools, I provided timely research insights with behavioral evidence from user participants in the form of video, audio or images.

 Result

 Product teams incorporated evaluative research in the product development lifecycle.
-In general research was involved in earlier stages of product lifecytle and research was conducted across a greater number of products.
+In general research started occurring in earlier stages of product lifecytle and across a greater number of products.
 Overall many findings were incorporated to improve product utility, and promote further generative and exploratory testing.